Skip to main content

 oc login --server=https://api.ocp.techzone.lan:6443 --username kubeadmin --password <your password>

-2.5: Log in to the Cloud Pak for AIOps console
+Cloud Pak for AIOps Console

-Now you are going to locate the console URL and the admin login credentials from your deployed instance of the Cloud Pak for AIOps.
+Locate the console URL and the admin login credentials from your deployed instance of the Cloud Pak for AIOps.

 Find the Cloud Pak for AIOps URL to access the console by running the following command from the Terminal window: